Flooding possible. Be prepared.

 High groundwater levels may lead to flooding.

-Flooding is possible as a lot of rain (50mm) has fallen in the last week.
+Flooding is possible .
+Light rain (12mm) has been recorded in the last week.

 We are closely monitoring the situation .